Meta shares fall on concerns over AI spending, legal scrutiny

 "We continue to see scrutiny on youth-related issues and have additional trials scheduled for this year in the U.S., which may ultimately result in a material loss," it said.

-Meta is facing a rising number of teen social media bans around the globe, as well as thousands of court cases by individuals, municipalities, states and school districts that accuse the company of designing addictive platforms that are harmful to children.
+The company is facing a rising number of teen social media bans around the globe, as well as thousands of court cases by individuals, municipalities, states and school districts that accuse it of designing addictive platforms that are harmful to children.

 Several high-stakes court cases are due in the coming months, including the second part of a landmark New Mexico trial and a California case expected to test claims central to nearly 2,000 similar lawsuits filed by U.S. school districts.